 - A kinetic light and music Fanfare designed to interact with the building’s architecture

 - The biennial Princeton Poetry Festival featuring poets from around the world

 - A concert by the Norwegian Baroque ensemble Barokksolistene and an “Alehouse Session” featuring songs and melodies from the pubs and taverns of 17th century England

 - 24 Hour Psycho, an art installation by Douglas Gordon that appropriates Alfred Hitchcock’s classic 1960 film in a unique presentation

-- An opera for electric guitar composed by Grammy Award-winner and Department of Music Professor Steven Mackey based on the Orpheus myth
+- An opera for electric guitar based on the Orpheus myth, composed by Grammy Award-winner and Department of Music Professor Steven Mackey in a production conceived and directed by Mark DeChiazza

 Other events will include a music/sculpture Art Walk, a carillon concert, a jazz jam session, a French theater performance, community music play-alongs and sing-alongs, community dance master classes, exhibitions, readings, and performances, along with events at the Princeton University Art Museum and McCarter Theatre.